ChristheIm/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
 Practical &amp; Learning purpose of Machine Learning Algorithms

-This project will have a 8 different Machine Learning Algorithms
+This project will have 8 basic Machine Learning Algorithms

 1) Linear Regression